BoboTheKnight/bobotheknight.github.io/resources/for_interview/A. Behavioral Questions.md

 ### 6. What was your specific role and responsibilities on the most recent project you worked on? | Tell me about the most recent project you worked on.
 What were your responsibilities? <a name="6"/>

+In the most recently project, my colleagues and I developed for our main project's new requirement.
+It is a security platform.
+In the version upgrade iteration process, I need to participate in requirements review meeting with produce manager and other engineers to understand requirements' details.
+Then I will participate in development meeting to discuss a basic implementation and assess workload and assign tasks.
+The primary part is development.
+We need to follow rules to create or pull a right branch, and start development.
+Sometimes we need to investigate new technologies to fulfill specific needs.
+After development, first I check the program from myself.
+Then we mark the feature as complete.
+Then the QA(Quality assurance) engineer will check them.
+Finally, we work with our colleagues in the delivery group.

 ### 7. What is the project you are most proud of, and how did you contribute to it?<a name="7"/>

+The project I'm most proud of is the platform for analyzing source code components.
+I developed a lot of new requirements, optimized a number of old features and solved some problems.
+But most importantly, I solved several difficult problems, which gave me a great sense of accomplishment.<br>
+For example, we have a requirement from a big client.
+I had a lot of work to do.
+So I set priorities and got some small tasks done in a short time.
+Then I focused on the biggest and hardest task, storing source code data and mapping to the result file, then returning. <br>
+The hardest point was that the source code could be large, at least 2-3GB(Gigabyte) or even more than 20GB(Gigabyte).
+Also, we have to count the result data for the layers and each sub-layer.
+This means that the usual solution may not be good enough in this case, as it may take too much time to load, or even can not load at all.<br>
+So I started to find a better solution to this problem, and I succeed.
+This approach shows a new tree data storage structure, and it offered demos that can easily search for the results I needed.
+Usually, this would be the end of it. <br>
+But I ran into a really difficult problem, how to convert the data from the original structure to the new structure.
+At that time I was not very familiar with tree structures.
+So, I tried to find a ready answer, but this time I couldn't find it anymore.
+This is not a common way to save data, so I tried to write it myself.
+I started learning depth-first and breadth-first search for tree traversal in a tight time.
+When I got stuck, I talked to my leader and asked on StackOverflow to try to find some ideas.
+Even though I didn't get valid results from them, I finished it with DFS.
+This implementation worked well and was fast, staying under 90ms, even with large data.<br>
+Since this was a new way of doing things, I shared the solution with my team.
+I also made some comments in the code and provided some links to help other engineers who might need to maintain the code later.<br>
+A few weeks later, we needed to optimize an old function.
+For several years, no one has dared to update it easily, even if it is sometimes slow, because its structure is relatively complicated, and various problems may appear after the update.
+I refactored it with the same idea.
+Finally, the query performance improved by 99.5 percent.<br>

 ### 8. Do you prefer to work alone or on a team?<a name="8"/>